Land and Wildlife (Gamekeeping) Level 2

 Students learn will engage with topics such as game management and shooting estate management, habitat creation and management, pest and predator control, deer management and estate skills.
 Students will also have many opportunities to work on their practical skills on our farm, on nearby grouse moors and alongside deer managers in addition to field trips to local shoots and wildlife reserves .

-At both Colleges the course will include an industry-based work placement in the form of block or day work placements.
+The course will include an industry-based work placement in the form of block or day work placements.
 A range of additional qualifications are available, such as game meat hygiene, ATV training, health and safety and the safe use of firearms, but charges may apply.

 Usually at least 4 GCSEs at grade E or above including Maths and English (new GCSE grading level 3) with Science desirable.
 Alternatively a suitable Level 1 vocational qualification with English and Maths at Level 1.